sheroz/git-repository-move/README.md

 # git-repository-move
-Move existing git repository to a new repository
+Move existing Git repository to a new Git repository